goldenrockefeller/afft/README.md

 ## Implementation
 - Expects different arrays for real and imaginary numbers (for now) (not directly supporting interweaved input, not direction support array or complex numbers)
-- Cooley-Tukey (mixed radix of 2 and 4)
+- Stockham for early stages, Cooley-Tukey (mixed radix of 2 and 4) for later stages
-- Optimized for Fused-Multiply-Add
+- Use "fast-math" to generate FMA instructions
 - Fast Cache-Oblivious SIMD-enabled bit reversal permutation
 - Decimation in Time